Add Your Heading Text Here

 2. Select the Control Geometry tab.

-3. Pick the Select Pre-Defined Regions button to display the dialog.
+3. how-to-change-the-cut-start-point-17 Pick the Select Pre-Defined Regions button to display the dialog.

 4. Select the region(s) for the toolpath operation and then pick OK to close the dialog.
 You can select one or more regions or a region set.